Deboband is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 - 8GB SD card included for storing user kits

-With this large setup, you’ll have tons of features and possibilities that will surely contribute to bring your practice and live sessions to the next level.
+With this large setup, you’ll have tons of features and possibilities that will undoubtedly contribute to bringing your practice and live sessions to the next level.

-For more than 30 years of production, Alesis has made great advancements and improvements that could be seen in its flagship product, the Alesis Strike Pro kit.
+For more than 30 years of production, Alesis has made significant advancements and improvements that could be seen in the Alesis Strike Pro kit.
 While it’s not the flagship any longer, it is still filled with impressive features.

-With its premium wood-shells, hammered cymbals, 4-post chrome rack, and tunable mesh heads, you could see that every detail of this electronic drum kit is perfectly designed to resemble a full acoustic drum set.
+With its premium wood-shells, hammered cymbals, 4-post chrome rack, and tunable mesh heads, you could see that every detail of this electronic drum kit is designed to resemble a complete acoustic drum set.

-There are so many features that make it one of the top of line electronic drum kits.
+There are so many features that make it one of the best electronic drum kits.

 Strike Pro Drum Module

-The Alesis Strike Pro Performance sound module acts as the brain of the whole electronic drum.
-Without it, the features, sounds, response, and triggers would not be as smooth as it is.
+The Alesis Strike Pro comes with the Strike Performance sound module that acts as the brain of the whole electronic drum.
+Without it, the features, sounds, responses, and triggers would not be as smooth.
 It contains a wide range of impressive features allowing you to do multiple functions to adjust the kit’s configuration to suit your preference.
 With the adjustment knobs, you can easily tune and tweak the sound of the pads.
 The best part of this strike pro module is that it has a moderately big 4.3″ color display, which is so much more intuitive to use most similarly priced sound modules.

-The sound module of the Alesis strike pro is ideal for live-performance setups, featuring 100 factory preset drum kits and 1760 multi-sampled sounds that you can use for almost any type of music genre.
+The strike performance module is ideal for live-performance setups, featuring 110 factory preset drum kits and 1760 multi-sampled sounds that you can use for almost any type of music genre.
 Even though some of the preset kits sound horrendous, most of them are pretty great for this kit’s price point.
-Upon purchasing the product, it is highly recommended that you update the firmware to its latest version to fix issues with the sound, triggering, and the response of the pads.
+Upon purchasing the product, it is highly recommended that you update the firmware to its latest version to fix issues with the sound, triggering, and pads’ response.

-Dynamic functions and controls could also be adjusted, along with a fine-tuning feature of the sound module, to make your electronic drum kit sound the way you want it to be.
+Dynamic functions and controls could also be adjusted, along with a fine-tuning feature of the strike performance module; therefore, you can make your electronic drum set sound the way you want it to be.

-The Alesis strike pro comes with a downloadable software editor that allows you to easily build, program, and modify sound samples, sequences, or kits depending on your choice, by connecting your sound module to your computer via USB.
+The Alesis strike pro drum set comes with a downloadable software editor that allows you to quickly build, program, and modify sound samples, sequences, or kits, depending on your choice, by connecting your sound module to your computer via USB.
 The good thing about this software editor is that it automatically syncs and updates the sound samples you edit from your computer straight to the electronic kit’s internal storage.